ibis-project/talks/kdd-2024/ibis-tutorial-KDD2024.md

 Tabular data analysis, a staple in data science, often encounters scalability challenges with pandas.
 In response, modern analytical databases (like DuckDB) offer significant performance boosts but typically demand SQL preference and expertise.
 Many of these systems only provide a SQL interface though; something far different from pandas’ dataframe interface, requiring a rewrite of your analysis code.

 This is where Ibis comes in.
 Ibis is a pure-Python open-source library, originally created by Wes McKinney (creator of pandas), that provides a dataframe interface to many popular databases and analytics tools (DuckDB, Polars, Snowflake, Spark, etc).
 This lets users analyze data using the same consistent API, regardless of which backend they’re using, and without ever having to learn SQL.
 This tutorial introduces Ibis, emphasizing its role in simplifying data manipulation across diverse platforms.

 Additionally, attendees will explore Ibis' advancements in stream-batch unification.
 The Ibis-flink backend combines stream and batch into a single framework, addressing common barriers faced by data scientists venturing into streaming analytics.
-By leveraging Ibis unified Python dataframe API, we facilitate seamless transitions between batch and streaming workflows, reducing operational complexities and enabling real-time machine learning applications.
+By leveraging Ibis' unified Python dataframe API, we facilitate seamless transitions between batch and streaming workflows, reducing operational complexities and enabling real-time machine learning applications.